donmorita/donmorita/README.md

 ## :rocket: About Me

-I'm an professional with more than 15 years of experience.
+I'm a professional with more than 15 years of experience.
 I've worked in industries such as Insurance, Government services, StarUps, Retail and Banking.
 I have experience in Web and API Test Automation working with both on-premise and cloud environments.